VadimZubchenko/fullstack-open-tehtavat/osa0/uusi_muistiinpano/README.md

     participant browser
     participant server

-    Note right of client: The client fills out the input field<br/>and clicks the Save button client->>browser: Save button is pressed
+    Note right of client: The client fills out the input field by<br/>a new note and clicks the Save button client->>browser: Save button is pressed
     browser->>server: POST https://studies.cs.helsinki.fi/exampleapp/new_note
     activate server
+    Note right of browser: The new note attached as data to POST requests is sent inside of the request body.
     Note right of server: The server creates a new note object<br/>and adds it into "notes" array.
     Note right of server: The sever redirects request<br/>to another location
     server-->>browser: HTTP 302 Found<br/>Location: /exampleapp/notes